Margot42/programmingportfolio2024a3/README.md

 ## 🧪 Group Project Placeholder

-🚧 *Group Project 2: Which type of Cereal Killer are you personality quiz*
+🚧 *Group Project 2:*

+**Which type of Cereal Killer are you personality quiz**
+> A test that scres you on how your personality/ likes relates to known serial killers from emojis,food,color,and clothes.

 <img width="563" alt="422025720-00f5a161-377a-4f47-966d-5b5eb0ea3836" src="https://github.com/user-attachments/assets/fbf43f97-417b-49d5-bdfd-cc296e80164c" />